Information how we use your data

-The collection and processing takes place within the framework of the contract concluded between BHI and the customer pursuant to Art.
+The recording and processing is carried out within the framework of the contract concluded between BHI and the customer in accordance with Art.
 6 Para.
-1 S. 1 lit. b DSGVO.
-The legal basis for further storage for tax and commercial law reasons is the necessity according to the law pursuant to Art.
+1 S. 1 lit. b GDPR.
+The legal basis for further storage for tax and commercial law reasons is the requirement by law according to Art.
 6 Para.
-1 S. 1 lit. c DSGVO.
-The partial evaluation of contract data for controlling purposes is in the legitimate interest of BHI to be able to optimally place our company on the market in accordance with Art.
+1 S. 1 lit. c GDPR.
+The partial evaluation of contract data for controlling purposes is in the legitimate interest of BHI to be able to optimally position our company on the market in accordance with Art.
 6 Para.
-1 S. 1 lit. f DSGVO.
+1 S. 1 lit. f GDPR.

-BHI collects and processes personal data of applicants as part of the contract initiation process.
-Applicant data can be sent by post or e-mail.
-Applicant data will only be stored and processed in accordance with legal data protection requirements.
+BHI collects and processes personal data from applicants in the course of contract preparation.
+Applicant data can be transmitted by post or e-mail.
+Applicant data will only be stored and processed in accordance with statutory data protection requirements.

 Access to application documents is restricted to the employees involved in the process.
-Other persons may not inspect application documents.
-After an unsuccessful application, the application documents will be deleted or returned to the applicant.
-However, BHI may keep the documents for a certain period of time in order to defend itself against any violation of the prohibition of discrimination under the General Equal Treatment Act (Allgemeines Gleichbehandlungsgesetz – AGG) pursuant to § 15 (4) AGG.
-Therefore, if the application is rejected, the application documents will be returned to the applicant or destroyed after 2-3 months from receipt of the rejection.
-The letter of application, which often contains sensitive information, is also part of the application file.
-If the application is successful, the application documents will be kept in the personal file.
+Other persons are not allowed to view application documents.
+If an application is unsuccessful, the application documents are always deleted or returned to the applicant.
+However, BHI may retain the documents for a certain period of time in order to defend itself against any violation of the prohibition of discrimination under the General Equal Treatment Act (Allgemeines Gleichbehandlungsgesetz, AGG) in accordance with § 15 para.
+4 AGG.
+Therefore, in case of a rejected application, application documents will be returned to the applicant after 2-3 months from receipt of the rejection or destroyed.
+The letter of application, which often contains sensitive information, is also part of the application documents.
+If the application is successful, the application documents are kept in the personnel file.

-The legal basis for processing this data is §26 BDSG i.V.m.
-Art.
+The legal basis for the processing of this data is §26 BDSG in conjunction with Art.
 6 para.
-1 sentence 1 lit. b) DSGVO.
+1 sentence 1 lit. b GDPR.

-b) To process orders, the customer’s first name, surname, address, e-mail address, telephone number and payment details are forwarded to our external processing service provider.
+- b) To process orders, the customer’s first name, surname, address, e-mail address, telephone number and payment data are forwarded to our external processing service provider.

-d) For payment processing, the customer’s payment data, namely first name, surname, address, e-mail address, telephone number, date of birth, IBAN, BIC and IP address are forwarded to credit institutions or payment intermediaries, depending on which payment method you have chosen.
+- d) For the purpose of payment processing, the customer’s payment data, namely first name, surname, address, e-mail address, telephone number, date of birth, IBAN, BIC and IP address are forwarded to credit institutions or payment intermediaries, depending on the payment method you have chosen.

-e) In order to process our accounting, we pass on personal data, namely first name, surname, address, e-mail address and telephone number, to our external accounting service provider in connection with customer orders.
+- e) In order to process our accounting, we pass on personal data, namely first name, surname, address, e-mail address and telephone number in connection with customer orders to our external accounting service provider.

 Revocation of consent

-If the processing of personal data is based on a given consent, you have the right to revoke the consent at any time.
-The revocation of the consent does not affect the lawfulness of the processing carried out on the basis of the consent up to the revocation.
+If the processing of personal data is based on a granted consent, you have the right to revoke this consent at any time.
+Revocation of consent does not affect the lawfulness of the processing that has taken place on the basis of the consent until revocation.